Skip to main content

 Information Asymmetry

-- Holder distribution: Check who holds the most tokens in each country.
-A concentrated holder has more influence.
+• Holder distribution: Check who holds the most tokens in each country.
+The top holder is the only player with a seat at that country's roundtable.

-- Recent trades: Watch for unusual buying patterns before vote triggers — someone might be accumulating voting power
+• Recent trades: Watch for unusual buying patterns before vote triggers — someone might be trying to flip a top-holder position

-- Wallet analysis: Track which wallets hold positions across multiple countries
+• Wallet analysis: Track which wallets hold top-holder positions across multiple countries — those players have multiple seats

 The activity feed and trade history in the app give you all the raw data.
 Your job is to synthesize it into actionable intelligence.